Get a quote

 What are the benefits of an HO-3 policy?

-One of the big benefits of an HO-3 policy is that it offers replacement cost coverage for your home and other structures.
-Some HO-3 policies default to insuring personal belongings for their replacement cost; others require you to add that on.
+One of the benefits of an HO-3 policy is that it offers replacement cost coverage for your home and other structures.
+In the event of covered damage, replacement cost coverage pays for repairs and replacements of like kind and quality.

-Put another way: you'll actually have the funds you need to buy replacements and rebuild your home after a loss.
+Put another way: you'll have the funds you need to buy replacements and rebuild your home after a loss.

 How to get an HO-3 insurance policy